lvamaral/event-aggregator/README.md

 ### App Structure and Framework

 Node and Express were chosen due to familiarity and ease of setup.
 For simplicity, the folder structure is kept pretty minimal and is based around the `routes` we use (in this case, just `/customers`).
 For a more complex application, we could include concepts like `services`, `models`, and `controllers` to keep the application more modular, but the current structure seems sufficient for our use case.
-An additional `tests/` modules provides basic unit tests.
+An additional `tests/` module is included to specify where our application's tests would go (see Limitations & Extensions).

 ### API Design